 Adobe Acrobat Reader: The .pdf is a useful tool for distributing and viewing documents with relative security and copy control.
 Adobe Acrobat Reader is a free download, and lets you view document files regardless of your computer platform or installed software.
 To create .pdf files, you need the full Adobe Acrobat, which costs $249 - or, read on for third-party .pdf creation programs.
 PDF, by the way, stands for Portable Document Format, and was invented by Adobe Systems, based in San Jose, California.

 Bullzip PDF Printer: This lean, no-frills program is the free version of the bioPDF Writer; bioPDF is based in Sweden.
 It installs as a printer, and can create .pdf files out of almost anything you create.
 As with the other free PDF creators, jumps and links are not supported.
-Notable: I found that it creates much smaller PDFs than other PDF makers, yet print quality remained high, making this one my personal choice.
-Also notable: the free license is open to commercial users, and covers up to ten computers in an organization.
+Notable: I found that it creates much

 CutePDF Writer: A simple, completely free .pdf creator for commercial and non-commercial use.
 It carries no pop-ups, watermarks, or other advertising, and runs as a printer selection.
-Jumps and links are not maintained, and you must download another component, GNU Ghostscript, separately (there’s a link on the page).
+Jumps and links are not maintained, and you must download another component, GNU Ghostscript, separately (theres a link on the page).
 Support is provided via online FAQ and email.
 CutePDF Writer is a product of Acro Software, based in Newport News, Virginia

 FreeTranslation.com: Quick, free machine translations of text or webpages.
 Just cut-and-paste the text or enter the URL to be translated, and select your input and output languages.
-Machine translation merely provides a rough idea of what’s been written.
+Machine translation merely provides a rough idea of whats been written.
 Language options include English, French, German, Italian, Norwegian, Portugese, and Spanish.
 This free service is part of SDL International, which is based in New Hampshire.

 Hotmail: One of the first, and still one of the best free web-based email programs.
 Hotmail now offers larger mailboxes for $19.95/year.
 Nice touches: every email and attachment is automatically scanned for viruses, you can delete emails without opening them, and you can apply any number of junk mail filters.
 The down sides: you have to check your mailbox at least once every 30 days to keep your free account active, every email you send out has a Hotmail signature, and you get pop-up ads thrown at you after you log in.
 Hotmail is owned by Microsoft, and based out of Mountain View, California.